 Occurs when abnormal blood vessels from below the retina (the choroid) grow into the retina causing damage.
 This occurs in response to an imbalance of growth factors and is known as Choroid Neovascularisation (CNV).
 These new vessels are fragile and tend to rupture, causing leakage of fluid into the macula, which may lead to scarring and results in loss of central vision.
 On average, without treatment central vision is lost or severely diminished by six months.
 Without treatment, the majority of patients become legally blind in the affected eye.

 Visual changes associated with Wet AMD are often sudden and severe.
 Early detection of Wet AMD is crucial, so if any sudden changes (distortion of straight lines or a blurred patch) occur you should contact the clinic immediately.
 The earlier treatment is received the more likely a better outcome will occur.

 Minimizing progression of AMD

 What can you do to minimize the progression of AMD

 - Eat a healthy diet rich in fish (containing omega 3 and 6 fish oils).
 It is recommended that patients eat fish two to three times a week.

-- Orange vegetables should not be consumed in excess, like pumpkin and carrots, as these are high in Beta-caratine
+- Orange vegetables should not be consumed in excess, like pumpkin and carrots, as these are high in beta-carotene.

 - A handful of nuts a day.
-All nuts are good, especially brazil nuts, however peanuts are of the least benefit.
+All nuts are good, however peanuts (which are actually classified as legumes) are of the least benefit.